wiiNinja/NUS.downloader.command.line/compiled.outputs/Readme.txt

     createdecryptedcontents = Optional: Create decrypted (.app) content
         * I've only verified the creation of, but not the validity of the results.
-        * Content is same as the original GUI version. truchapatch = Optional: If IOS, then apply Trucha patch
+        * Content is same as the original GUI version. removeencryptedcontents = Remove the downloaded encrypted contents.
+        ****** CAUTION ******* - Use this with care, because if this option is used by itself, no outputs will be produced.
+        All the encrypted downloaded files will be removed after downloaded.
+To make any sense, this should be used with "packwad" or "createdecryptedcontents"
+    truchapatch = Optional: If IOS, then apply Trucha patch
         * I've only verified the creation of, but not the validity of the results.
         * Content is same as the original GUI version.